Blog

 1. Emergencies – Most things presented as urgent rarely are.

 1. Sheep — Most people don’t know what they want and follow each other like sheep.
-They do specific things with their lives for no other reason than: ‘That’s what people do.’
+They do things with their lives for no other reason than: ‘That’s what people do.’
 This explains consumerism and the basis of the advertising industry.

 1. Selling time — Money and time are not co-dependent.
 You don’t have to sell time to earn money.
 You can build things that make money while you sleep.

-1. Sexual market value — Everyone has a number on their forehead.
+1. Sexual Market Value — Everyone has a number on their forehead.
 A signal of attractiveness.
 2’s partner with 2’s and 10’s partner with 10’s.
 The numbers can be gamed by resourcefulness and personality.
 This is how 2’s partner with 8’s.
 I don’t make the rules.

 Thanks for reading 50 Life-Changing Ideas.
 For thoughts and comments @ me on Twitter.